miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Opened Ocean House, junkyard, basement and beachhouse after quest.
 +Reopened coffee shop, library, crackhouse, garage and fishmarket.
 +Updated some entries in some computers to reflect NPC fatalities.
-+Opened museum and Giovanni Mansion after quests for Pisha's items.
++Opened King's Way, the museum and Giovanni Mansion after quests.
 +Updated Ash, Copper and Serial quest states when you failed some.
++Made several corpses not dissappear immediately after cutscenes.
++Added missing manholes and taxis with cabbies to several levels.
 Made all enemies drop weapon except for balance or impossible cases.
 All illogical spawning and respawning is removed on several levels.
 Fixed refresh-rate, coronas, floats and > 2 GB memory bugs in dlls.